Tsuneari Fukuda: Dramatic work and trip to America and Europe

 Fukuda was asked to give testimony as an expert witness in the obscenity trial of D.H.
 Lawrence's Lady Chatterley's Lover in May 1951.
 A Japanese translation of the book by Sei Itō was published in 1950, but was then confiscated by police on grounds of obscenity.
 During the trial, Fukuda offered a defence of Lawrence, stating that the book was by no means obscene, and that it was of a superior moral character when compared with most Japanese novels.
+Despite his testimony, the defendants ultimately lost the case.
 In 1952, Fukuda formally joined the Bungakuza, and received his first Yomiuri Prize for the play The Man Who Stroked the Dragon (龍を撫でた男, Ryū o nadeta otoko).
 Known as Fukuda's "masterpiece", it was inspired by T. S. Eliot's The Cocktail Party, and queries whether true love is possible in a godless country.

 In 1953, Fukuda was invited to travel to America and Europe by the Rockefeller Foundation, after receiving a recommendation from Shiho Sakanishi, his former supervisor at the Japan Pacific Association.
-During this trip, which extended from September 1953–1954, he was enthralled by performances of Shakespeare at the Old Vic in London, particularly Michael Benthall's production of Hamlet, which he viewed as a realisation of his own internal dramatic beliefs.
+During this trip, which extended from September 1953 to September 1954, he was enthralled by performances of Shakespeare at the Old Vic in London, particularly Michael Benthall's production of Hamlet, which he viewed as a realisation of his own internal dramatic beliefs.
 The trip had a great impact on Fukuda; he came to believe that Japanese westernisation was hollow, because it lacked the spiritual, Christian grounding of tradition that was present in the west.
-Upon his return to Japan, Fukuda started translating Shakespeare's repertoire into Japanese, which became a life-long endeavour, and putting on performances reminiscent of what he had seen at the Old Vic.
+After returning to Japan, Fukuda started translating Shakespeare's repertoire into Japanese, which became a life-long endeavour, and putting on performances reminiscent of what he had seen at the Old Vic.
 He saw Shakespeare's plays as a means to overcome modernity and the alienation of the individual in modern society, believing that their ritualistic nature could help facilitate the creation of communal bonds.